Mexico, US presidents to meet amid newly tense relationship - The Boston Globe

 Advertisement

+White House press secretary Karine Jean-Pierre said Friday the Bidens are looking forward to welcoming Lopez-Obrador and his wife at the White House.

+“They will discuss a broad and deep agenda, including joint efforts on migration, food security, and economic opportunity, and so the president looks forward to having that conversation,” Jean-Pierre said.

-She sidestepped questions about Lopez Obrador’s repeated public criticism of the Biden administration, including U.S. efforts to extradite Wikileaks founder Julian Assange from the U.K. for prosecution.
+She sidestepped questions about Lopez Obrador’s repeated public criticism of the Biden administration, including US efforts to extradite Wikileaks founder Julian Assange from the United Kingdom for prosecution.

 “We see AMLO, the president of Mexico, as a partner,” she said, adding that many conversations would be had.
 "And I’m going to leave it at that.”